KSAW00/LibraryApp/README.md

-This is a simple library app that uses redux to track the collection of books. books may be adde and browsed thru various tab on the navbar.
+This is a simple library app that uses redux to track the collection of books. books may be added and browsed thru various tab on the navbar.

 Getting Started :
 1. Clone the Repository,